Year 12 Psychology Units 3 and 4

 Do you want to understand why people behave the way they do?
 Do you ever wonder why you think and feel the way you do?

-If you have answered Yes to any or all of the questions above, then Psychology Units 3 and 4 may be a subject that you would enjoy.
+If you have answered Yes to any or all of the above questions, then Psychology Units 3 and 4 may be a subject that you would enjoy.

 What do you do?